 - Volunteer Form for registering interest to be an Interpretation Project volunteer - click here

 to view / download a PDF file; and click here to view / download a Word docx file.

-- List of objects in the Interpretation Project (v2 02.11.18) - click here to view / download an Excel file currently containing 136 objects to be in the Brecon and Brycheiniog Galleries.
-The objects that have now been allocated to Volunteers are highlighted in Column C.
+- List of objects in the Interpretation Project (v5 10.12.18) - click here to view / download an Excel file currently containing 186 objects to be in the Brecon, Brycheiniog and Art Galleries and the Courtroom.
+The objects that have now been allocated to Volunteers are highlighted in Column C of the full list.